Frank Sandford: Pre-Shiloh activities

+Religious leadership

 Shiloh

 In 1896, Sandford became convinced that God had told him to build a home for the Bible school on a sandy hill near Durham, Maine.
-Despite having on three cents in his pocket, he kept faith that God would provide the means of putting up a building without his explicitly asking for money.
+Despite having only three cents in his pocket, he kept faith that God would provide the means of putting up a building without his explicitly asking for money.
 Although Sandford eventually decided that publishing a list of needs in his Tongues of Fire would be acceptable, the manner in which the money and volunteer labor was provided by supporters was nearly miraculous in any case.
-Sandford had intended to name only the school's main building "Shiloh" (after a place in the Bible), but the name "Shiloh" was obviously more mellifluous than "The Holy Ghost and Us" and it became the informal name of his movement.
+Sandford had intended to name only the school's main building "Shiloh" (after a place in the Bible), but the name "Shiloh" was found to be more mellifluous than "The Holy Ghost and Us" and thus became the informal name of his movement.

 At its height, the Shiloh had more than six hundred residents who attempted to "live in the supernatural."
 None worked for pay, and all depended on God to supply their material needs.
 To live at Shiloh meant to "be in a constant state of readiness for the 'Holy Spirit's latest,' as Sandford put it.
 This meant no settling into ruts of any kind.
 It meant being ready to do any job, especially those you were least adept at....It meant being open to last-minute changes in schedule."
 What little schedule there was consisted of one or two hours of private devotions in the morning, breakfast and kitchen chores, prayer at 9:00am, classes until noon, and lunch before personal household or office duties.
 The schedule might be interrupted at any moment by some special request for prayer; "God's work could not be crammed into a human schedule, and fussy ideas about order were not appropriate."